LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Preamble.md

 ---

-﻿CHAPTER 02 - Rules of Professional Conduct of the NOrth Carolina State Bar

 ## Rule 0.1	Preamble: A Lawyer's Professional Responsibilities

 (a) A lawyer, as a member of the legal profession, is a representative of clients, an officer of the legal system, and a public citizen having special responsibility for the quality of justice.